orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Provide machine details and login through ssh or something, then install and report back.

 Probably have to OAuth for cloud providers until they allow direct integration into their platforms.
+So an account per user probably doesnt work for free tier.

 ---